rdmorin/cancer_docker_singularity/vcf2maf/Readme.md

 ### Inputs

 The workflow currently expects you to have pairs of vcf files from Strelka following the Strelka naming convention in the vcf directory.
+A regular expression is used to identify sample IDs and to remove additional details, which should be separated by an underscore.
+Because of this, there can be no underscores in the sample ID itself.

 ```vcf/mysample_TN.snvs.vcf vcf/mysample_TN.indels.vcf```